 It is important to read the fine print when looking at servers that are advertised at a lower price.
 To purchase a server for $3/month, you are often required to purchase five years of website hosting.
 You are free to leave this host before the five years are up but you won’t get your money back.

-Most shared hosting plans come with a cPanel which is a benefit.
-This makes it simple to set up email for employees and add additional websites to your plan (cAdd-ons Domains).
+Most shared hosting plans come with a cPanel. cPanel allows you to publish websites, organize web files, and create email accounts.
+For example, cPanel makes it simple to set up email for employees and add additional websites to your plan (Add-ons Domains).
 Shared hosting plans work fine for WordPress and will usually offer a one-touch button in the cPanel to allow you to create a WordPress website.

 The best host currently for shared hosting is SiteGround.
 We use SiteGround as our server at WhiteBuffaloWebsites.com.
-The free shared hosting offered by White Buffalo Websites is hosted on Hostgator, another excellent host.
+The free shared hosting offered by White Buffalo Websites is hosted on Hostgator, another major website hosting company.

 Pros and Cons of Shared Hosting